localstack/docs/content/en/getting-started/help-and-support.md

 - [Request new features](https://github.com/localstack/localstack/issues/new?assignees=&labels=type%3A+feature%2Cstatus%3A+triage+needed&template=feature-request.yml&title=feature+request%3A+%3Ctitle%3E)
 - [Report existing bugs](https://github.com/localstack/localstack/issues/new?assignees=&labels=type%3A+bug%2Cstatus%3A+triage+needed&template=bug-report.yml&title=bug%3A+%3Ctitle%3E)

 Make sure to follow the issue templates and provide as much information as possible.
-If you have discovered outdated documentation, please on our [documentation](https://github.com/localstack/docs).
+If you have encountered outdated documentation, please report it on our [documentation GitHub page](https://github.com/localstack/docs).

 ## Dedicated support